TECH7Fox/asterisk-hass-integration/README.md

 ## Troubleshooting
 Most problems is because your PBX server is not configured correct.
-To see how to configure FreePBX go to: https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX

 * For DTMF signalling to work, in FreePBX, change the dmtf signaling.
 For intercom purposes, "SIP-INFO DTMF-Relay" is needed.

-If you are still having problems you can make an issue, ask on the discord server or send me a email.
+If you are still having problems you can make an issue, ask on the [discord server](https://discordapp.com/invite/qxnDtHbwuD) or send me a email.

 ## Contact
 **jordy.kuhne@gmail.com**